Classical Gas

 "Classical Gas" is an instrumental musical piece composed and originally performed by American guitarist Mason Williams with instrumental backing by members of the Wrecking Crew.
-Originally released in 1968 on the album The Mason Williams Phonograph Record, it has been rerecorded and rereleased numerous times since by Williams.
+Originally released in 1968 on the album The Mason Williams Phonograph Record, it has been re-recorded and re-released numerous times since by Williams.
 One later version served as the title track of a 1987 album by Williams and the band Mannheim Steamroller.

 History

 Originally named "Classical Gasoline", the tune was envisioned to be "fuel" for the classical guitar repertoire.
 The title was later inadvertently shortened by a music copyist.
 Mike Post, later famous for television theme music, was a producer and arranger for the song.

-Williams was the head writer for The Smothers Brothers Comedy Hour at the time of the piece's release and premiered the composition on the show.
-Williams performed it several times over several episodes.
+Williams was the head writer for the Smothers Brothers Comedy Hour at the time of the piece's release, and he premiered the composition on the show and performed it several times over several episodes.

-After the piece had reached the Top 10, Williams asked an experimental filmmaker named Dan McLaughlin to adjust a student video montage that he had created of classical art works using Beethoven's 5th Symphony and edit it in time to "Classical Gas", using the visual effect now known as kinestasis.
+After the piece had reached the top 10, Williams asked an experimental filmmaker named Dan McLaughlin to adjust a student video montage that he had created of classical art works using Beethoven's Symphony No. 5 and edit it in time to "Classical Gas", using the visual effect now known as kinestasis.
 The work, 3000 Years of Art, premiered in 1968 on an episode of the Smothers Brothers Comedy Hour.
 The song peaked at number two for two weeks in August that year, behind "Hello, I Love You" by The Doors.
 On the US Easy Listening chart, it went to number one for three weeks.

-"Classical Gas" is sometimes erroneously thought to have been performed, or even composed, by Eric Clapton, because Clapton was the musical director of, and played much of the guitar music for, the feature film The Story of Us, in which Williams' own recording of it from his album Handmade appeared.
+"Classical Gas" is sometimes erroneously thought to have been performed or even composed by Eric Clapton, because Clapton was the musical director of and played much of the guitar music for the feature film The Story of Us, in which Williams' own recording of it from his album Handmade appeared.